dbraun31/tobids/README.md

     The program will search for one and only one fMRI root directory. **In other words, make sure all scans for a single session are in one directory.**
+* For a single subject's session, there should be exactly 1 T1w `.nii` file and 3 B0map `.nii` files.
+There are no restrictions on how many functional `.nii` files there can be.